jclark/satpulse/doc/config.md

 As well as tables, the configuration file can contain *table arrays*.
 With table arrays, the name is enclosed in double square brackets, and each name can occur multiple times.
 See `http` for an example.

+Note that
+* Order of tables is not significant.
+* Order of key/value pairs within a table is not significant.
+* Case is significant.
+* Numbers can use exponenential format e.g. `21.3e6`

 ### Schema